Mk-ism/Image_downloader/README.md

 # Image_downloader
-Downloades all image in a webpage.
+Helps to Download all images in a webpage.